Meeta-CS/SARVEDA/README.md

 I can take this idea from FutureReadyTalent Internship who gaves the opportunity to learn and gain many skills through this program.
 Its give me a platform to explore new technologies.
 So, I am building a platform or a website where every student can learn any skill like technical field, musicians, about agriculture and more.
 It has a home page, about us page, course page, learning path, and contact us page.

+**Deployment steps followed :**

+1.Create a remote pepository on Github.

+2.Clone the repository With the repository created in GitHub account, clone the project to your local machine using the git command from VS Code. git clone.

+3.Push the local Project repository to remote github repository using git commands.

+4.Enabled Github Pages for the project Repo.

+5.Create a static web app on Azure Cloud Portal.
+Create New resource group for project and Select Azure for Students Subscription.
+Select Deployment Details as Github.
+Select Repository and Branch of Repository.
+Review and Create.

+6.For Github Actions to finish Deployment final Url : **https://dbfile.azurewebsites.net/**

 **Primary Azure Technology:**   1.App Services